Beach Camping Checklist – Essential Things to Bring

 Lying down on the beach and getting sand in every little nook and cranny isn’t fun.

-So, if you want to sit back and relax in the sand during your beach camping adventures, you’ll need a superb set of blankets.
+So, if you want to sit back and relax in the sand during your beach camping adventures, you’ll need a set of blankets.

 Although everyone’s lounging and blanket needs vary, we generally recommend one blanket per person for beach camping.
-Doing so helps ensure that you’ll have a sand-free place to relax at the end of a long day of adventure by the seaside.
+Doing so helps ensure you’ll have a sand-free place to relax at the end of a long day of adventure by the seaside.

 5. Solar panels